klebergermano/git-test/README.md

-# git_test

-This is a test repository used only to test git.
-Avoiding experiences like bellow.
+This is a test repository used only to test git in the try to avoid experiences like bellow.

 ![image](https://user-images.githubusercontent.com/12466859/165564164-f6ab9906-d932-42e6-bad9-f155b84920aa.png)